resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **Activity:** Select the "Reset Password" tab

-We log into the NeCTAR dashboard using the AAF.
-However, the AAF doesn’t work too well with command line applications.
-So here you generate a password to use with command line applications.

 **NB:** Do not try to use this password to log into the dashboard.
 This password has nothing to do with the dashboard!
 You log into the dashboard using your AAF credentials.

-It’s a little beyond the scope of what we are going to be doing today, but try to remember three things

-1. This is where you generate a password to use with command line applications
+However, the AAF doesn’t work too well with command line applications.
+So here you generate a password to use with command line applications.
-2. This password works across all projects
-3. If you want to reset an existing command line password, just generate a new one.

 So that’s the Settings tab and its children.
 Site wide changes that work across all projects.